gmlang/chilledtofu/_osaka/breakfast.md

 ---
 title: "Healthy Breakfast"
-excerpt: "I think people who never had 5-egg omelette with cheese, sausages and potatoes are like people who never exercised.
-They simply don't know what they are missing."
+excerpt: "People who never had an omelette of 5 eggs with cheese, sausage and fried potatoes are like people who never worked out.
+They don't know what they are missing."
 header:
   image: /assets/images/osaka/breakfast/random/toast-n-coffee-ice.jpg
   teaser: /assets/images/osaka/breakfast/random/toast-n-coffee-ice.jpg